 In accordance with the Merger Agreement, upon closing of the Merger, Triton's unvested restricted shares and restricted share units that were outstanding immediately prior to the closing of the Merger were converted into a contingent right to receive cash equal to the number of shares subject to such award, assuming attainment of the maximum level of performance for performance-based awards, multiplied by \$83.16 per share, plus accrued dividends.
 Payment is at the earlier of the original vesting date of the award and the twelve month anniversary of the Merger closing date subject to the participant's continued service with the Company.
 The modification of the unvested share-based awards changed the classification of the awards from equity to liability, as well as modified the original service period of the awards.
-As a result of the change in the classification of the awards, the Company recorded \$16.1 million from equity, plus previously accrued dividends of \$2.9 million to the accrued compensation liability.
-Further, for the year ended December 31, 2023, the Company recorded \$24.2 million in share-based compensation and other costs in the Consolidated Statements of Operations.
-For the year ended December 31, 2024, Transaction and other costs includes \$11.9 million in incremental employee compensation costs to recognize the fair value of the emaining vesting period.
+As a result of the change in the classification of the awards, the Company reclassified \$16.1 million from equity, plus previously accrued dividends of \$2.9 million to the accrued compensation liability.
+Further, for the year ended December 31, 2023, the Company recorded \$24.2 million in share-based compensation expense as a result of the modification to recognize the fair value of the awards based on the portion of the service period completed through December 31, 2023.
+This amount is included in Transaction and other costs in the Consolidated Statements of Operations.
+For the year ended December 31, 2024, Transaction and other costs includes \$11.9 million in incremental employee compensation costs to recognize the fair value of the awards over the remaining vesting period.